deltachat/chatmail/www/src/privacy.md

 {% endif %}

-## Quick Privacy Summary: No personal data collected
+## Summary: No personal data asked or collected

 This chatmail server neither asks for nor retains personal information.
 Chatmail servers exist to reliably transmit (store and deliver) end-to-end encrypted messages